Fox 2.5 Factory Series vs 2.5 Performance Series Coilovers

 *Updated 4-20-16 to reflect newest version of Fox 2.5 Factory Series Shocks.

-In 2014 Fox introduced the 2.5 Performance Series line of coilovers to their offroad division in order to better compete with lower cost King and Sway-A-Way shocks.
-Fox 2.5 Performance Series Coilover shocks use industry standard components to deliver a lower price point than the Fox 2.5 Factory Race Series coilover shocks.
-Now included in this article is a review of of recent upgrades to the Fox Factory Series coilovers.
+In 2014, Fox launched the 2.5 Performance Series coilovers for their off-road division to better compete with the more affordable King and Sway-A-Way shocks.
+The Fox 2.5 Performance Series coilovers feature industry-standard components, allowing them to offer a more budget-friendly option compared to the Fox 2.5 Factory Race Series coilovers.
+This article also includes a review of the latest upgrades to the Fox Factory Series coilovers.

 Fox vs Performance Series Coilover & Smoothie Shocks